 Consequently, if someone’s posts are set to private and they have not approved that you follow them, you won’t be able to find your supposedly stolen image on their profile with a reverse image search.

 Pixsy is a great tool for reverse image search, with its award-winning technology and AI.
+It offers:

 - 24/7 active monitoring

 - Grouped matches by country, category & more

 - The option to take action against copyright infringers, by sending instant takedown requests or helping you with legal case management worldwide